Soojin-Lee0819/portfolio/README.md

 # portfolio
-This is my personal website I made for communications lab class.
-It has four creative projects that are: film, comic, sound and video projects.
+This is my personal website I made to share four projects I worked on for Communications Lab class.
+Please enjoy watching four creative projects that are film, comic, sound, and video projects.